JasonMFry/hamptons_hospital_ehr_user_manual/user_manual.md

 ### Editing a Patient's Information

-This section is about w to edit demographic information about a patient that already exists in the system, including name, gender, birth date, and contact information.
+This section is about how to edit demographic information about a patient that already exists in the system, including name, gender, birth date, and contact information.